-We often overlook hallways when it comes to putting in design elbow grease.
-But they're not just thoroughfares to be painted white and forgotten – their colour schemes can provide an important link to those of the rooms that lead off them, and they're the first room in our homes that guests see.
+We often overlook the hallway when it comes to putting in design elbow grease.
+But they're not just thoroughfares to be painted white and forgotten, how you design your hallway and in particular its colour scheme, can provide an important link to the rooms that lead off them.
+This is particularly important as they're the first room in our homes that guests see.

-What's more, they're usually long, narrow, poorly lit spaces that need all the help they can get to shine.
+What's more, hallways are usually long, narrow, poorly lit spaces that need all the help they can get to shine.
 So why not liven up this crucial space with our paint ideas?
-Whether your feel like experimenting or are after a classic look, there is something here for everyone.
+Whether you feel like experimenting or are after a classic look, there is something here for everyone.

 1. Use paint colours to change proportions

 Putting a dark colour on a wall makes it advance visually; lighter ones make it recede.
 So, the trick in this hallway, with the darker wall at the far end and lighter walls around it, has been to make it feel squarer.
 Other clever tricks?
 The use of the same paler colour on the ceilings and woodwork, including the door, makes the hallway feel less busy, and therefore more spacious, too.

 As for the colour, mauves and purples are distinctive, yet welcoming.
 Perfect for a hallway, in other words.

 Wooded Solace (pale colour) and Blackberry Bush, both by Dulux.

 One thing is certain about hallways, and it is that they almost always get very little natural daylight.
 Neutral shades are a tried and tested way to combat this problem, but why not go a step further and cheer up your hallway with a sunny shade?
 Keep it contemporary with no fuss accessories and neutral colour accents.